snikket-im/snikket-android/README.md

 #### How does the encryption for conferences work?

-For conferences the only supported encryption method is OpenPGP (OTR does not work with multiple participants).
+For conferences only OMEMO and OpenPGP are suppored as encryption method.
+(OTR does not work with multiple participants).

+##### OMEMO

+OMEMO encryption works only in private (members only) conferences that are non-anonymous.
+You need to have presence subscription with every member of the conference.
+You can verify that by going into the conference details, long press every member and start a conversation with them.
+(Or select 'contact details' if they are already in your contact list)

+The owner of a conference can make a public conference private by going into the conference details and hit the settings button (the one with the gears) and select both *private* and *members only*.

+##### OpenPGP

 Every participant has to announce their OpenPGP key (see answer above).
 If you would like to send encrypted messages to a conference you have to make sure that you have every participant's public key in your OpenKeychain.
-Right now there is no check in Conversations to ensure that.
+Right now there is no check in Conversations to ensurethat.
 You have to take care of that yourself.
 Go to the conference details and touch every key id (The hexadecimal number below a contact).
 This will send you to OpenKeychain which will assist you on adding the key.
 This works best in very small conferences with contacts you are already using OpenPGP with.
 This